-330 Business Correspondence and Communications
+BM 330 Business Correspondence and Communications (3SH)

 This course provides skill development in practical application which emphasize the improvement of writing skills necessary for effective business communications.
+Prerequisite: Admittance to the Business Management major.

-340 Operations Management
+BM 340 Operations Management (3SH)

 This course focuses on the management of the production function with special attention given to production, inventory, quality, and cost control.
+Prerequisite: Admittance to the Business Management major.

-341 Human Resources and Organizations
+BM 341 Human Resources and Organizations (3SH)

 This course provides an introduction to the principles, practices, and programs relevant to managing human resources in a modern organization.
+Prerequisite: Admittance to the Business Management major.

-350 Leadership and Professional Ethics
+BM 350 Leadership and Professional Ethics (3SH)

 This course examines leadership approaches and scenarios important to any business or organization.
 Students will explore ethics from a wide variety of industries to gain an understanding about why ethical choices are important for business professionals.
-Students will apply specific decision-making approaches and ethical frameworks to develop sound decision-making, effective leadership, and awareness skills
+Students will apply specific decision-making approaches and ethical frameworks to develop sound decision-making, effective leadership, and awareness skills.
+Prerequisite: Admittance to the Business Management major.

-360 Management Information Systems
+BM 360 Management Information Systems (3SH)

 This course studies the implementation of technology, the social environment of information systems, and how information is managed as an organizational resource and a strategic advantage.
 Defining and integrating systems that support and align with the operational, administrative, and strategic needs throughout the organization will also be addressed.
+Prerequisite: Admittance to the Business Management major.

-361 Applied Business Information Management
+BM 361 Applied Business Information Management (3SH)

 The emphasis of this course is hands-on applications of computer software including Windows, database, spreadsheets, and word processing.
 Students will be exposed in-depth to business uses through simulation projects.
 Students are also introduced to PowerPoint and other business applications.
 An analysis of the impact of these programs on the business environment will also be studied.
+Prerequisite: Admittance to the Business Management major.